quickwit-oss/quickwit/docs/overview/concepts/indexing.md

 ## Data sources

 A data source designates the location and set of parameters that allow to connect to and ingest data from an external data store, which can be a file, a stream, or a database.
 Often, Quickwit simply refers to data sources as "sources".
-The indexing engine supports file-based and stream-based sources.
-Quickwit can insert data into an index from one or multiple sources, defined in the index config.
+The indexing engine supports local adhoc file ingests using [the CLI](/docs/reference/cli#tool-local-ingest) and streaming sources (e.g. the Kafka source).
+Quickwit can insert data into an index from one or multiple sources.
+More details can be found [in the source configuration page](https://quickwit.io/docs/configuration/source-config).

-### File sources

-File sources are sources that read data from a file stored on the local file system.

-### Streaming sources

-Streaming sources are sources that read data from a streaming service such as Apache Kafka.
-As of version 0.2, Quickwit only supports Apache Kafka.
-Future versions of Quickwit will support additional streaming services such as Amazon Kinesis.

 ## Checkpoint